bormaxi8080/osint-timeline/timelines/bormaxi8080-osint-timeline_29_19.10.2023.md

 ACLED Data Science Laboratory: https://github.com/heltmulig/acled-project

-ARmed Conflict Data - Creates a data pipeline from the Armed Conflict Location Event Data (ACLED) with the intent that users can obtain data to validate conflict models: https://github.com/projectmesadata/armedconflict
+Armed Conflict Data - Creates a data pipeline from the Armed Conflict Location Event Data (ACLED) with the intent that users can obtain data to validate conflict models: https://github.com/projectmesadata/armedconflict

 Netlas CookBook - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io: https://github.com/netlas-io/netlas-cookbook